Amalaga19/Amalaga19/README.md

 ## About Me

-I'm passionate about technology and innovation and would like to get into cybersecurity once my program is over.
+Currently a student at IE's Master in Computer Science and Business Technology (MCSBT), I'm passionate about technology and innovation and would like to get into cybersecurity once my program is over.
 From coding to exploring innovative solutions, I'm on a journey to expand my knowledge and contribute to the ever-evolving field of computer science.
 Let's connect and explore the possibilities together!

 ## Some Projects: